cgwhouse/bootstrap/README.md

 ## Arch

 1. Follow the Installation Guide:
-   - When partitioning the disks, can use suggested layout on Arch wiki, but use Gentoo wiki for fdisk step-by-step
+   - When partitioning the disks, use suggested layout on Arch wiki, but use Gentoo wiki for fdisk step-by-step
    - After creating btrfs filesystem, temporarily mount root to create subvolumes:
      - TODO use the Italian guy's blog post for commands